scleradb/scleradb.github.io/docsrc/sclerasql/sqlregular.md

 While planning the evaluation of cross-system joins, Sclera considers the left input of a join larger than the right input, and prefers moving the right input to the left input's location.
 The ordering of the `from_item`s in a `FROM` clause thus matters when evaluating cross-system joins (see the [technical documentation](../intro/technical.md#relational-operators) for details).
 While this enables you to control how data is moved while evaluating a query, you need to pay special attention to this ordering -- especially when significant amounts of data needs to be transfered.

-Specifically, when specifying a join between a relational database and HBase, if large amount of data in HBase is expected to be involved in the join, then you should place the HBase source leftmost in the `FROM` list; this will ensure that data from the relational database is moved to HBase for the join, not vice-versa.

 In any case, when evaluating a query with a cross-system join, please take a close look at the query's evaluation plan (obtained using the [`EXPLAIN` shell command](../interface/shell.md#compile-time-explain)) before submitting the query.

 ### `WHERE` Clause